cazdlt/pyisim/README.md

     - Improve documentation
         - Basic usage
         - Requirements
-    - Improve activity search by request id (does not work, currently a support case open to research this)
+    - Improve activity search by request id (does not work with the default methods)
     - Add operations to services
     - Publish on PyPi
     - Normalize request responses